 The interim unaudited consolidated financial statements included herein have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
-In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments and reclassifications and non-recurring adjustments) necessary to present fairly our results of operations for the six months ended December 31, 2017 and 2016 and cash flows for the six months ended December 31, 2017 and 2016 and our financial position at December 31, 2017 have been made.
+In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments and reclassifications and non-recurring adjustments) necessary to present fairly our results of operations for the three and nine months ended March 31, 2018 and 2017 and our financial position at March 31, 2018 have been made.
 The results of operations for such interim periods are not necessarily indicative of the operating results to be expected for the full year.

 Reference is frequently made herein to the Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC").
 This is the source of authoritative US GAAP recognized by the FASB to be applied to non-governmental entities.
 Each ASC reference in this filing is presented with a three-digit number, which represents its Topic.
-As necessary for explanation and as applicable, an ASC topic may be followed with a two-digit subtopic, a two-digit section or a two-or-three digit paragraph.
+As necessary for explanation and as applicable, an ASC topic may be followed with a two-digit subtopic, a two-digit section or a two-or-three-digit paragraph.